Role-Based Access Control

 Permissions are assigned to user roles rather than directly to users.
 To grant a permission to a user, you first need to assign the user to one or more user roles.
 Users inherit all of the permissions from each user role they are in.
 PE ships with three default user roles: Administrators, Operators, and Viewers.
 In addition, you can create custom roles.

-Access control is handled by the RBAC service, and activity within the RBAC system is recorded by the activity service.
+Access control is handled by the RBAC and activity services.
 You can interact with these two services through the PE console.
 Alternatively, you can use the RBAC service API and the activity service API.
-The RBAC service manages users, user groups, user roles, permissions, authentication tokens, external directory connections, and passwords.
+The RBAC service manages users, user groups, user roles, permissions, external directory connections, and passwords.
 The activity service logs events for user roles, users, and user groups.